hasinthaindrajee/mdtester/README.md

 ```

 The customer--products--categories-service denies the request since the source cell is not **"NonExistingCell"** .
 Reivews cell failed to retrieve response from this service since reivews cell is not allowed to talk to customer-products cell.

+** Note : The rego poclicies should be written by replacing the "-" in your serivce name with "_" since - is a preseved
+character in rego.
+Also the service name should be followed by a "_allow" in rego rule **

 ## 2. Repo Structure